Economy of Chittagong: History

 The excavation of Neolithic fossils and tools in Sitakunda, Chittagong District, indicates the presence of Stone Age settlements in the region as early as the third millennium BCE.
 The earliest historical records of the Port of Chittagong date back to the 4th century BC, when sailors from the area embarked on voyages to Southeast Asia.
 The 2nd century Graeco-Roman geographer Ptolemy mentioned the port on his map as one of the finest harbours in Asia and the eastern frontier of the Indian subcontinent.
 The 7th century travelling Chinese scholar and poet Xuanzang described it as "a sleeping beauty emerging from mists and water".

 GDP

 A substantial share of Bangladesh's national GDP is attributed to Chittagong.
-The City generated approximately $43 billion in nominal (2022) and US$116 billion in PPP terms, contributing around 19.5% of the nation's economy.
 Chittagong holds the status of being the second largest economy in Bangladesh, only behind Dhaka Division.
 The economy of Chittagong is largely based on textile and garment industry.
 Chittagong Division consists of eleven districts, including Chittagong District and Cumilla District.
 A substantial chunk of Chittagong Division's GDP is attributed to Chittagong city (contributing around 12% of Bangladesh's GDP).